-- Help find ways to improve medical care
+- Help to improve how Jackson Heart Clinic provides medical care

 Remember, you can always say no. You should not decide to be in a research study just because your doctor told you about it.
-Saying no won’t hurt your relationship with your doctors or affect your health care at UNC-Chapel Hill.
+Saying no won’t hurt your relationship with your doctors or affect your health care at Jackson Heart Clinic.

-If you are asked to be in a study, you will:
+If Jackson Heart Clinic asks you to be in a study:

 - You will be given an informed consent form to review and sign.